Professor: “One thing is to write down an existing recipe, but how do you create one from scratch?”

 Professor: “In the grocery stores, almost everything is always available.
 You can get asparagus in December and strawberries in January.”

-Chef Alex: “Many chefs have embraced the farm-to-table concept.
+Alex: “Many chefs have embraced the farm-to-table concept.
 It can be challenging and constantly changing depending on where in the country you are and the season.
 You might have an abundance of fresh figs one week and none the next.
 Chefs working directly with farms must be flexible, creative, and able to make quick decisions.
 Chefs are used to ordering what they need from large produce companies, where almost everything is available year-round.
 However, working with farmers means they can only get what is available, sometimes not even that.
-If they had been promised strawberries for tomorrow, but if it rained all last night, the farmers might not be able to pick them.
+If they had been promised strawberries for tomorrow, but if it rained all last night, the farmers might not be able to get out and pick them.

 Mystery basket competitions are popular everywhere.
 Each contestant gets a basket of food and must make a meal from the basket’s contents, often in a limited time.
 That, of course, forces the competitors to think on their feet and be creative.